SpartaSci/bible/hardware/VLSI and IP/ASIC.md

 # ASIC Place & Route

->**Floorplanning**: this step involves deciding how to organize the available space on our piece of silicon to implement the circuits
+>[[hardware/VLSI and IP/floorplanning|floorplanning]]: this step involves deciding how to organize the available space on our piece of silicon to implement the circuits

-^039a08

 - position of the pin
 - power supply information